walquis/git-basics-team-project/docs/common-git-workflows.md

 ## Clean Up Commit History Before Pushing - [git rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing){:target="_blank"}

-This is another instance of using git to practice good communication skills.
+This is another instance of using git to practice good communication etiquette.
 Nobody wants to see my stumbling around; they just want to see the final draft.

 Assuming I've made a series of commits I don't want people to see, I can turn them all into one commit, **while still keeping the same content**!

-(You may first want to set your git editor to vscode, as described above in "Resolve Merge Collision").
+(You may first want to set your git editor to vscode, as demonstrated above in "Resolve Merge Collision").

 ```
 $ git config --global core.editor "code --wait"  # Set your editor to vscode